-- Changes in Benefit Terms There were no changes in benefit terms since the previous valuation. - Changes of Assumptions The healthcare trend rate was changed from 5.80% in 2020 to 6.00% in 2021.
+- Changes in Benefit Terms There were no changes in benefit terms since the previous valuation. - Changes of Assumptions There were no changes of assumptions since the previous valuation.

 Schedule of the District's Proportionate Share of the Net OPEB Liability - MPP Program